FeralEngineering/Entropy-Box/docs/HARDWARE.md

 Used to convert the recessed Arduino Uno USB-B port into a cleaner external USB-C inlet.

-Mounted flush in the enclosure wall.
+Mounted through the enclosure wall and extends slightly outward from the case.

 Strongly recommended for enclosure builds.